 - Gluten-Free Lemon Meringue Pie

-Following the Paleo diet plan can be a bit tricky as it can be challenging to know which foods you should include in your diet and which foods you should avoid.
-Here is a healthy Paleo diet food list with some foods that you should include in your diet:
+Following the Paleo diet plan can be a bit tricky, as it can be challenging to know which foods you should include and which you should avoid.
+Here is a healthy Paleo diet food list with some options that you should include in your meals and snacks:

 - Meat: grass-fed beef, lamb, goat, etc.